 I have already earned my Master’s Degree at another institution.
 Can I be waived from taking the GRE?

-No. All applicants to the Department of Psychology are required to take the GRE.
+No. All applicants to our doctoral program are required to take the GRE.
 GRE exams must have been taken within the past five years in order to be considered valid by the Graduate School.

 Is the GRE subject test in Psychology mandatory?

 The subject test is recommended, but it is not required.
 If you are applying to the Clinical Psychology program however, the GRE Psychology Subject Test must be taken by the end of the first year in the Clinical Psychology Graduate Program.
 Therefore, the Clinical Psychology Graduate Program highly recommends taking the GRE Psychology Subject Test before applying or before the start of students' first year in the program (Clinical Psychology Only).

 Can GRE scores be sent in after the application deadline?

 No. The online application is due on December 3rd, this includes GRE scores.
 When registering with ETS for the GREs (https://www.ets.org/) please make sure you take the test early enough so that your electronic scores reach us by December 3rd.
 If you've taken the GRE and your scores do not appear on your online application, please follow up with ETS and/or the Graduate School to confirm that your scores have been received.
 If you have a copy of your GRE scores, feel free to upload or self-report your score into your online application portal so we have something to review by the deadline while we wait for the official test scores from ETS.